liviocali/SHub/README.md

 ```
 ### 5. Run apps:
 There are five apps available within the container: four simulaion related apps that run the optical simulation with different levels of user defined input and one app that allows you to build the photon look-up-table using the output created by running the simulation.

+:warning: **A separate thread will be started on your machine for each selected voxel!**

 - **sim**\
 Run the simulation on voxels no. 0 to 9 using the default statistics, voxel geometry and optical properties.